Purse Web Spider: Britain’s Tarantula

 Third instar puss moth larva resting on silk pad

-3rd instar puss moth larva resting on silk pad
+3rd instar Puss Moth larva resting on silk pad

 Third instar puss moth larva resting on silk pad on aspen leaf